-While self-managed super funds only attract a one-third discount for CGT, the standard tax rate for funds is only 15 percent, meaning the maximum CGT rate is 10 per cent.
-Which is lower than most people's marginal tax rate.
+While self-managed super funds only attract a one-third discount for CGT, the standard tax rate for funds is only 15%.
+This means the maximum CGT rate is 10%, which is lower than most people's marginal tax rate.